-If you want to receive email updates every time there’s a new Notice or update added for a waterway you can sign up for a free account.
-You can select which waterway or waterways you want to be kept informed about and then login and update your preferences whenever you like.
+Sign up for a free account to get email updates each time there’s a new notice or stoppage.
+You can select which canals and rivers you want to know about and login and update your preferences whenever you like.

 Follow us @CRTnotices on Twitter to keep up to date on the latest notices and stoppages.